-You are bound to be left with some questions after reading all of this information.
-Sometimes, it can be difficult to remember these questions and ask them during a consultation.
-You can write your questions down in the space below and ask them at your next consultation, or in an e-mail to twins@uzleuven.be.
+this information.
+Sometimes, it can be difficult to remember thes questions and ask them during a consultation.
+You can write you questions down in the space below and ask them at your next consultation, or in an e-mail to twins@uzleuven.be.